EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Skewness attack
-**Skewness attack** occurs when the distribution in a $q$-block is different than the distribution in the original population.<br />
+**Skewness attack** occurs when the distribution in a $q$-block is different than the distribution in the original population.

-Consider the following example:<br />
+An example of the skewness attack.<br />
 $20\%$ of the population suffers from diabetes and $75\%$ of tuples in a $q$-block have diabetes.
 This implies that people in the $q$-block have higher probability of suffering from diabetes.

 slide 75/155